EndPointCorp/end-point-blog/2012/03/15/railsadmin-custom-action-case-study.html.md

 [RailsAdmin](https://github.com/sferik/rails_admin) is an awesome tool that can be efficiently used right out of box.
 It provides a handy admin interface, automatically scanning through all the models in the project and enhancing them with List, Create, Edit and Delete actions.
 However, sometimes we need to create a custom action for a more specific feature.

 ### Creating The Custom Action

-Here we will create an "Approve Review" action, that the admin will use to moderate user reviews.
-First, we need to create an action class rails_admin_approve_review.rb in Rails::Config::Actions namespace and place it in the "#{Rails.root}/lib" folder.
+Here we will create an “Approve Review” action, that the admin will use to moderate user reviews.
+First, we need to create an action class rails_admin_approve_review.rb in Rails::Config::Actions namespace and place it in the “#{Rails.root}/lib” folder.
 Here is the template for it:

 ```ruby
 require 'rails_admin/config/actions'